akoosh/scheduler/README.md

   ```
     curl https://install.meteor.com/ | sh
   ```
-    This will install meteor and the meteor package manager on your machine. packages are local to projects so when you clone the scheduler repo you will be fine.
+    This will install meteor and the meteor package manager on your machine.

   3. Get Mongodb
   ```